altaywtf/bilejack-ai/README.md

 - Verify SIM card is active
 - Check if another SMS app is set as default

-### GPT responses not sent
+### OpenRouter responses not sent
 - Test LLM connection in app
 - Check internet connectivity
-- Verify API key is correct
+- Verify API key is correctly set in config.xml
-- Check for API rate limits
+- Check for OpenRouter API rate limits
+- Ensure phone number is whitelisted

 ### Service stops working
 - Disable battery optimization for app